-Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with LDL below median (<65.4 mg/dl) and patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m2.
+Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m.

 Exploratory analysis of patients who were concomitantly administered sodium-glucose cotransporter-2 ("SGLT2") inhibitors, a new class of anti-diabetic therapy, illustrated potential synergy with apabetalone.
-Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
+Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% CI 0.12-1.01, p=0.05).
 Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property has been filed.
 The Company has filed three patent applications for the observed effects in BETonMACE of apabetalone in combination with the leading anti-diabetes treatments, SGLT2 inhibitors.